Study Business Development and Innovation at Ulster University in the United Kingdom.

 In this section

-Applicants must hold a degree with at least 2:2 Honours standard or equivalent.
+Applicants must hold a degree with at least 2:2 Honours standard.

 Exceptionally, applicants who do not possess academic qualifications at the appropriate level but have substantial relevant work experience may be considered for admittance in accordance with the Faculty’s Accreditation of Prior Learning policy.